benjaminion/upgrading-ethereum-book/src/book.md

 This is called $k$-finality and is discussed in section 4.5 of the [Gasper paper](https://arxiv.org/pdf/2003.03052.pdf).

 How many checkpoints $k$ one might want to consider when calculating finality depends on how much record keeping one is prepared to do.
-On the Ethereum 2.0 beacon chain we have adopted $2$-finality: we keep a record of the justification status of four consecutive epochs, and allow the processing of target votes for two epochs (older target votes are considered invalid).
+On the Ethereum&nbsp;2.0 beacon chain we have adopted $2$-finality: we keep a record of the justification status of four consecutive epochs, and allow the processing of target votes for two epochs (older target votes are considered invalid).

 <a id="img_consensus_2_finality"></a>
 <figure class="diagram" style="width: 65%">